Mortality, causes of death

 Over three decades, the number of deaths was around 60 000 persons.
 Following a long stable phase, the number of deaths has increased again since the mid-2000s.
 Overall, the number of deaths of people under 80 years of age is decreasing, while more and more people are dying at the age of 80 and over.
 This development is due to the increasing number of older people in the population.
 In 2020, the number of deaths exceeded 70 000 for the first time due to the COVID-19 pandemic.

 From 1970 to 2019, the standardised mortality rate (death rate) fell steadily for both men and women and more than halved over this period.
 In 2020, the standardised mortality rate increased again due to the COVID-19 pandemic.
-In 2021, for women it returned to its pre-pandemic level of 2019.
-For men, it was still slightly above the 2019 level, had but decreased again compared with 2020.
+While the standardised mortality rate for men and women decreased in the second year of the pandemic, 2021, it rose again in 2022 for both sexes.

 Continuous registration of deaths